The target audience is state/provincial agency Level VI CVSA-certified inspectors (Class I Members).

 - Thursday, March 9 – 8 a.m.-5 p.m.
 EST – Student instruction and subject matter test

 - Friday, March 10 – Travel day

 What to Expect

-All training materials will be provided, including student work books, the Level VI Out of Service Criteria and CVSA Level VI modular training program.
 During the course, the students will be required to provide training from an assigned Level VI training module to fellow students and the Level VI national instructor team and program director.
 Students will also be given a subject matter knowledge test.
-Train the Trainer instructor skills and subject matter knowledge will be evaluated.
+Train-the-Trainer instructor skills and subject matter knowledge will be evaluated.